ghunti/HighchartsPHP/README.md

 echo $chart->render("chart");
 ```

 The first (optional) argument passed to render method is the var name to be used by JavaScript and the second (optional) argument is the callback to be passed to the `Highcharts.Chart` method.
+The third and last (optional) argument flags that you want your script already wrapped around HTML script tags.

 Its also possible to render the chart options only by calling the ```renderOptions()``` method.
 Useful for times where the chart is used inside a ```$.getJson``` call for example